-- workplace-based assessments a minimum of 18 in total, 12 directed (see below) - multi-source feedback one completed and satisfactory - progress reports to be completed every six months - educational supervisor's report satisfactory
+• workplace-based assessments a minimum of 18 in total, 12 directed (see below)

 The portfolio is reviewed at the end of this stage against the portfolio assessment indicators stated in this guidance.
 The final part of Stage A is the examination that is described earlier in this document.
 Candidates can only progress to Stage B with a pass in both the portfolio and the Stage A exam.